gavinlyonsrepo/AHTXX_PICO/README.md

 **Connections**

 The Sensor uses I2C for communication's.
 Data is outputted (eg to a PC) via a USB.
-Can be set up for any I2C interface and speed.
+Can be set up for any I2C interface and bus speed.
 By default I2C0, GPIO16(SDATA) and GPIO17(SCLK) & 100kHz.
-If you want to use the other I2C port (I2C1) in addition to changing in the main.ccp, The user must change it in library header as well, could not find a way around this.

-* i2c_inst_t *i2c = i2c0 to i2c_inst_t *i2c = i2c1

 **Files**

-The main.cpp contains tests showing library functions There is also an library (ahtxx.cpp and ahtxx.h),
+The main.cpp contains tests showing library functions There is also an library (ahtxx.cpp and ahtxx.hpp),

 **Output**